akadema/offensivesecurity/README.md

-Offensive Security Scripts I have written.
+Offensive Security Scripts I have written or currently working on